universal-model/universal-model-angular/docs/API.md

       selectorMap: { [key: string]: ComputedRef }
     ): void

-makes view use selectors given in selectorMap and makes changes to given selectors to update the view.
+makes given Angular component instance to use selectors given in selectorMap and makes changes to given selectors to update the view.
 If you call only getSelectors() and forget to call useSelectors(), your view won't be reactive and does not update.

 ### Store::useStateAndSelectors